InfinitumForm/serbian-transliteration/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://www.buymeacoffee.com/ivijanstefan

-Transliterate Cyrillic into Latin, enable Cyrillic usernames, search in multiple letter scripts, and more...
+Plugin for transliterating permalinks, posts, pages, tags, categories, media & files, search and more...

 == Description ==
 This is a light weight, simple and easy plugin with which you can transliterate your WordPress installation from Cyrillic to Latin and vice versa in a few clicks.
 This transliteration plugin also supports special shortcodes that you can use to partially transliterate parts of the content.